Real Estate in Indonesia

 If you have not spent a lot of time in Indonesia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Indonesia could be a good investment and provide both financial security and a sense of stability.
 Renting may be a better option for those who do not plan to stay in Indonesia for a long period of time, as it is less expensive and does not involve the commitment of a long-term mortgage.
 Additionally, renting may allow for more flexibility if you decide to move within the country or need to move out of the country.
-Consider your needs and circumstances before deciding to buy or rent a home in Indonesia," said one person in Indonesia.
+Consider your needs and circumstances before deciding to buy or rent a home in Indonesia," explained one person living in Indonesia.

 What do I need to know when buying property in Indonesia?